Why I am Misunderstood as a Blogger

 Still, I write.

 Because despite everything, I know things.
 Real things.
 Difficult things.
 I understand why large systems fail quietly before they fail loudly.
-I understand why “data quality problems” are often really human workflow problems wearing fake moustaches.
+I understand why “data quality problems” are often human workflow problems wearing fake moustaches.
 I understand how organizations slowly become prisoners of their own paperwork.

 And maybe more importantly, I understand ordinary defeat.